CAHPS In-Center Hemodialysis Survey

 How To Get the CAHPS In-Center Hemodialysis Survey and Administrative Guidance

-To access this survey and all supporting documentation for survey administration, please visit CMS's website for the In-Center Hemodialysis Survey.
+To access this survey, supplemental questions, and all supporting documentation for survey administration, please visit CMS's website for the In-Center Hemodialysis Survey.
 No documentation for this survey is available on AHRQ's website.

 For technical assistance with this survey, contact: email@example.com or 1-866-245-8083.

 Quality Measures from the CAHPS In-Center Hemodialysis Survey

 The In-Center Hemodialysis Survey produces the following measures of patient experience:

 - Quality of dialysis center care and operations

 - Rating of dialysis center staff